MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 The Windows UI Library (WinUI) is the modern native user interface (UX) framework for both Windows desktop and UWP applications.
 [Windows UI Library (WinUI)](../winui/index.md).

 #### WinUI 2
-Windows UI Library (WinUI) 2 is tightly integrated with Windows 10 and later SDKs, and provides official native Windows UI controls and other user interface elements for UWP applications (and desktop applications using XAML Islands).
+Windows UI Library (WinUI) 2 is tightly integrated with Windows SDKs, and provides official native Windows UI controls and other user interface elements for UWP applications (and desktop applications using XAML Islands).
 See [Windows UI Library (WinUI) 2](../winui/winui2/index.md).

 #### WinUI 3
 The latest and recommended UI framework for Windows desktop apps.
 This framework is made available through the Windows App SDK, and has been decoupled from the Windows operating system.
 WinUI 3 uses [Fluent Design](https://aka.ms/fluent) to provide a native UX framework for Windows desktop apps.
 It will feel very familiar if you've worked with WinUI 2.
 See [Windows UI Library (WinUI) 3](../winui/winui3/index.md).